Rafi716/ProgrammingComponents/Tutorial1to4ReadME.md

 [(https://github.com/Rafi716/ProgrammingComponents/assets/125368921/781c582a-42ed-44b7-be83-ae5a2068c9f4)](https://github.com/Rafi716/ProgrammingComponents/assets/125368921/3163cafa-5c2a-4aee-b738-678cc43111dc)

-* I later learnt that you can actually create gizmos for your raycast, so if you want to change your raycasts range and want to see the range at which the raycast is going, you may also add this part to your code in order to visualize the raycast.
+* I later learnt that you can actually create `Gizmos` for your `Raycast`, so if you want to change your Raycasts range and want to see the range at which the Raycast is going, you may also add this part to your code in order to visualize the Raycast.

 ```C#
  private void OnDrawGizmos() // this allowed me to draw the gizmos of the raycast